Engelberg/instaparse/docs/Tracing.md

 A "full parse" means that it only succeeds if it consumes the entire string.
 Usually, we're looking to completely parse an entire string, and that's what "full parse" reflects.

-It is important to understand that the word "intiating" does not necessarily mean that it is starting to work on that parse sub-problem right away.
+It is important to understand that the word "initiating" does not necessarily mean that it is starting to work on that parse sub-problem right away.
 It just means that we're putting it on a stack of sub-problems to try to solve.

 Notice the `(aaabb)` in parens.
 This is giving us the next several characters from this point in the string, which makes it a little easier to see at a glance where we are in the string (although, of course the index number can always be used to figure it out precisely).